 Price: $17.50 user/month for the enterprise package.

-Pros: Powerfull solution for IT companies, main Kanban features available.
+Pros: Powerful solution for IT companies, main Kanban features available.

 Price: $14 user/month for the Premium plan.

-Eylean Board is an on-premise Windows only software which provides some limitations on who can use it.
-Making it a great choice as the best Kanban tools for companies where data security is top priority.
+Eylean Board is an on-premise Windows-only software that provides some limitations on who can use it.
+Making it a great choice as the best Kanban software for companies where data security is a top priority.